DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 ## Learning Objectives:

-After reading this chapter, you should be able to: (1) Explain the overall steps in a gradient-based design optimization, and (2) Identify and describe key terminology, including the objective function, design variables, constraints, and residuals.
+After reading this chapter, you should be able to:

+- Explain the overall steps in a gradient-based design optimization.
+- Identify and describe key terminology, including the objective function, design variables, constraints, and residuals.

 ## 1. Constrained gradient-based optimization